-As Table 5 reveals, GDP per capita at constant prices has a negative significant coefficient estimate emphasizing the same direction of linkage with FS in equation (1), where the higher the GDP the less the FI level the country suffers from, since higher GDP per capita implies not only affordability but also better diet and nutrition aspects.
-Note that the magnitude of the coefficient is much higher than that in equation (1) denoting the importance of GDP per capita in explaining the inter-country differences in FS levels within the set of developing countries suffering from relatively high level of FI.
-Unlike the results reached by Erokhin and Gao (2020), food inflation reflecting accessibility dimension is insignificant, which can be explained by the usage of one year cross sectional data in our case where price fluctuations are smoothened whereas Erokhin and Gao (2020) applied monthly data.
-However, they still reached some counterintuitive results (positive relationship) regarding the link between inflation and FI which they explained by governments' intrusion in many developing countries in setting food prices (Erokhin and Gao, 2020).
+As Table 5 reveals, GDP per capita at constant prices has a negative significant coefficient estimate emphasizing the same direction of linkage with FS in equation (1), where the higher the GDP, the less the FI level the country suffers from.
+Note that the magnitude of the coefficient is much higher than that in equation (1), denoting the importance of GDP per capita in explaining the inter-country differences in FS levels within the set of developing countries suffering from relatively high level of FI.

+Unlike the results reached by Erokhin and Gao (2020), food inflation reflecting the accessibility dimension is insignificant, which can be explained by the usage of one-year cross-sectional data in this case, where price fluctuations are smoothened, whereas Erokhin and Gao (2020) applied monthly data.
+However, they still reached some counterintuitive results (negative relationship) regarding the link between inflation and FI, which they explained by governments' intrusion in setting food prices in many developing countries (Erokhin and Gao, 2020).
 The ratio of food imports to total exports variable remained insignificant as in the first equation estimation.
-Like the first approach, the MENA interactive coefficient is significant yet weakly (P value less than 0.1).
-Having a negative value with a lower magnitude than that of the number of confirmed COVID cases, reflects still a positive relation with FI in the MENA region (the higher the number of cases, the higher the degree of FI), yet with a slightly lower magnitude compared to the rest of the world, Table 5.
-This implies that the COVID-19 intensity affects the FI in MENA in negative terms when using number of people with insufficient food consumption as an indicator yet with a degree less than other developing countries covered by the dataset.
-Although the study did not follow income country classification as Erokhin and Gao (2020) did, this result does not contradict theirs where they found FI in some MENA countries weakly (Turkey) or even negatively linked to the number of COVID cases (Yemen, Iran, Jordan, and Libya).
-They found weaker link for low income countries in general (Erokhin and Gao, 2020).
-Moreover, the weaker link between number of COVID cases and number of people suffering from insufficient food consumption for MENA might be in contrast to intuitive expectations that many countries within the region suffer relatively more from the modest accessibility and utilization pillars of their FS systems.
-Yet, when taking into account that the data does not include developed countries, the interpretation is clear where MENA countries (excluding high income countries) is in a relatively better position when compared to other countries included in the set which mainly includes Sub Saharan and Latin American countries.
+Like the first approach, the MENA interactive coefficient is significant yet weak (P value less than 0.1).
+Having a negative value with a lower magnitude than that of the number of confirmed COVID-19 cases reflects a still positive relation with FI in the MENA region (the higher the number of cases, the higher the degree of FI), yet with a slightly lower magnitude compared to the rest of the world (Table 5).
+This implies that the COVID-19 intensity affects FI in MENA in negative terms when using the number of people with insufficient food consumption as an indicator, yet to a lesser degree than other developing countries covered by the dataset.

+Although the study did not follow income country classification like Erokhin and Gao (2020), this result does not contradict theirs; they found FI in some MENA countries weakly (Turkey) or even negatively linked to the number of COVID-19 cases (Yemen, Iran, Jordan, and Libya).
+They found a weaker link for low-income countries in general (Erokhin and Gao, 2020).
+Moreover, the weaker link between the number of COVID-19 cases and the number of people suffering from insufficient food consumption for MENA countries might contrast with the intuitive expectations that many countries within the region suffer relatively more from the modest accessibility and utilization pillars of their FS systems.
+Yet, when taking into account that the data do not include developed countries, the interpretation is clear: MENA countries (excluding high-income countries) are in a relatively better position when compared to other countries included in this dataset, which mainly includes Sub Saharan and Latin American countries.